1LaoWangYinCang/BTC-hotspots/README.md

-# ZhiBoBa
+# IM esports

-ZhiBoBa is a shopping mall for purchasing professional live broadcasting equipment.
-It is dedicated to promoting professional, high-quality and high-quality live broadcasting equipment, so that people can efficiently buy the best live broadcasting equipment in their daily life.
+IM esports is committed to promoting high-end and cool esports digital equipment, so that people can efficiently buy the best esports equipment in their daily life.
+We launch esports equipment configuration high, cool appearance, smooth operation, stable performance, you can fully enjoy the pleasure of esports games.

-- Our app shows a full range of live broadcast equipment, including live broadcast sound card, live broadcast headset, live broadcast audio, live broadcast camera, light filling bracket and other live broadcast equipment.
-These categories of complete live broadcasting equipment can meet the user's selection and purchase.
+- Our app shows a full range of esports digital devices, including game notebook, cool mouse, keyboard, three-piece headset peripherals, cool host, super CLEAR ESports screen and other esports equipment.
+These categories of complete esports equipment can meet the selection and purchase of users.

-- Our APP has made a very detailed classification of these live broadcasting devices, which helps users to quickly find the live broadcasting devices they want to buy.
+- Our app has classified these esports equipment in great detail, which helps users to quickly find the esports equipment they want to buy.

-- Our APP also introduces each product in detail, so that you can fully understand these products, find your favorite live broadcasting equipment, and make it convenient for you to purchase and place orders.
+- Our APP introduces each product in detail, so that you can fully understand these products, find your favorite esports equipment, and facilitate you to purchase and place orders.

-- Our app also has the function of commodity collection, which enables you to collect your favorite live broadcast devices into the collection list, so that you can browse and place orders next time.
+- Our app also has the function of commodity collection.
+Your favorite esports equipment can be collected into the collection list, which is convenient for you to browse and place orders.

-Professional and high-quality live broadcasting equipment makes you a web celebrity big!
+- If you have any problem in the process of placing an order, you can contact the customer service at the personal center.
+We will solve the problem for you at any time.

+- Our app also offers a coupon function, allowing you to purchase the best quality e-sports digital devices at the most favorable price.

+With the most professional esports equipment let you fully feel the unique charm of esports.

-If you have any questions, please contact us as follows : eaym08771@sina.com:
+If you have any questions, please contact us as follows :  Langdangdong905@163.com